BlackRookSoftware/Small/README.md

 ### Introduction

-This library contains classes for J2EE application creation.
+This library contains classes for Java web application creation.
+For use with servlet containers.

 ### Why?

 The world needs a singleton management system for removing the tedium of writing servlet applications, and something less hefty than Spring that also doesn't need the Apache Commons bloat.
+Lots of flexible stubs, but enforces rigidity where it counts.

 ### Library